Combining quantum noise reduction resources: a practical approach: Benefits of Squeezing

 where $x_0$ and $p_0$ are the dimensionless position and momentum operators of the optomechanical system.
-These are normalized to a length and momentum scale comparable to the De Broglie wavelength $\lambda = \sqrt{\frac{\hbar^2}{2 m K_B T}}$ where $m$ and $T$ are the mass and temperature of the moving mirror, respectively.
+These dimensionless variables are normalized to a length and momentum scale comparable to the de Broglie wavelength $\lambda = \sqrt{\frac{\hbar^2}{2 m K_B T}}$ where $m$ and $T$ are the mass and temperature of the moving mirror, respectively.
 For a harmonic oscillator scenario, the length scale is set by $K_B T \rightarrow \hbar \omega$.
-We note that the more common continuous process is approximated by our toy model as it represents the third-order Suzuki-Trotter approximation.
-Thus, we interpret the parameter $\beta$ as a dimensionless factor accounting for the free evolution of the system described by $\beta = \hbar t/ (m \lambda^2) $ with the free evolution time $t \sim 1/\kappa$ where $\kappa$ is the cavity linewidth.
-The parameter $\zeta$ is dependent on the displacement amplitude of the optical pulse via, $\zeta = \alpha \mu$, where $\mu$ is a dimensionless quantity defined in terms of the interaction time and the single photon optomechanical coupling strength in frequency units $g$, $\mu \sim g/ \kappa$.
-As shown in the appendix \ref{appendix}, we find that existing optomechanical systems have sufficient single-photon optomechanical coupling strengths and cavity linewidths for our interaction Hamiltonian to be valid~\cite{G_ref2_Nature_Wilson2015, G_ref3_Nature_Rossi2018}.
-By applying these unitaries, the momentum, the phase quadrature of the probing light and the position operators transform as follows,
+Thus, we interpret the parameter $\beta$ as a dimensionless factor accounting for the free evolution of the system described by $\beta = \hbar t/ (m \lambda^2) $ with free evolution time $t \sim 1/\kappa$, where $\kappa$ is the cavity linewidth, such as for an optical cavity based experiment as is proposed in Fig.~\ref{fig:experimental}.
+The parameter $\zeta$ is dependent on the displacement amplitude of the probing light via $\zeta = \alpha \mu$, where $\mu$ is a dimensionless quantity defined in terms of the interaction time and the single photon optomechanical coupling strength in frequency units $g$, such that $\mu \sim g/ \kappa$.
+As shown in Appendix~\ref{appendix}, we find that existing optomechanical systems have sufficient single-photon optomechanical coupling strengths and cavity linewidths for our interaction Hamiltonian to be valid~\cite{G_ref2_Nature_Wilson2015, G_ref3_Nature_Rossi2018}.